 From complex political asylum cases that seek safety for people persecuted in their native countries to simple tax matters that make huge differences in the lives of everyday people, we attack each case with commitment and high-quality legal counsel.
 The American Bar Association Code of Professional Responsibility, Ethical Consideration EC 2-25, says: “Every lawyer, regardless of professional prominence or professional workload, should find time to participate in serving the disadvantaged.”
 At Locke Lord, these are more than just words and, to our lawyers, pro bono truly matters.
 Here are just a few recent examples of our pro bono activities across several of our offices:

-In Chicago, Locke Lord lawyers handle numerous political asylum matters on behalf of the National Immigrant Justice Center, logging hundreds of pro bono hours to help individuals and families who seek political asylum in the United States because of persecution in their home countries.
-Chicago’s pro bono efforts also include work for Just The Beginning, a not-for-profit organization dedicated to offering pipeline programs directly aimed at inspiring young students and increasing diversity in the legal profession and judiciary.
-Chicago’s pro bono efforts also go toward intellectual property issues with Lawyers for the Creative Arts and legal matters for Equip for Equality and Cabrini Green Legal Aid.
-The Chicago office was honored for its noteworthy pro bono contributions by its inclusion in the Public Interest Law Initiative’s 2016 Pro Bono Recognition Roster and as the 2015 Volunteer Law Firm of the Year by the Center for Disability & Elder Law.
+Chicago's pro bono efforts also include work for Just the Beginning, a nonprofit organization dedicated to offering pipeline programs to inspire young students and increase diversity in the legal profession and judiciary.
+Chicago lawyers also handle legal matters for Equip for Equality and Cabrini Green Legal Aid pro bono.
+The Chicago office was honored for its noteworthy pro bono contributions by its inclusion in the Public Interest Law Initiative’s 2016 Pro Bono Recognition Roster.
+A number of other noteworthy pro bono projects in the Chicago office are listed below:

 - National Immigrant Justice Center: Our political asylum clients are persecuted for religious, ethnic or political reasons and flee to the United States to save their lives.
 We represent clients from around the world, including from Darfur, the Central African Republic, Chad, Guatemala, Mali, Sierra Leone, Tibet and Zimbabwe, to name just a few.
 Read about one of our latest cases here.